Galileo88/Galileos-Planet-Pack/README.md

   * BlueDog Design Bureau (balanced optimally at 2.5x scale)

 ## Known Issues
-* The following bodies no longer have volumetric clouds (including sand storms) due to a bug with scatterer causing them to turn black.
-They will return:

-  * Catullus
-  * Augustus and Gratian have an alternate particle effect in lieu.

 * Clouds do not show up in main menu.
 Just a small bug with EVE and Kopernicus.
 Not a big deal.
 Nothing is broken.